Salicylaldoxime

-Salicylaldoxime is an organic compound described by the formula C_{6}H_{4}CH=NOH-2-OH.
+Salicylaldoxime is an organic compound described by the formula HO-C_{6}H_{4}CH=NOH.
 It is the oxime of salicylaldehyde.
 This crystalline, colorless solid is a chelator and sometimes used in the analysis of samples containing transition metal ions, with which it often forms brightly coloured coordination complexes.

 Reactions

 Salicylaldoxime is the conjugate acid of a bidentate ligand: